relaycorp/veraid-website/index.md

 This project is being incubated by [Relaycorp](https://relaycorp.tech) for use in [Letro](https://letro.app/en/), but Vera itself is completely agnostic of Letro and Relaycorp.

 We could bundle it with Letro, but we think that the core functionality is generic enough and so widely applicable that it makes more sense to develop it independently.
+We also expect it to play a crucial role in Awala in the future, such as when we support [message broadcasting](https://github.com/AwalaNetwork/specs/issues/43).

 The word _vera_ is [Ido](https://www.idolinguo.org.uk/general.htm) for _authentic_, and it's pronounced _VEH-rah_ (with a trilled R).